Osteoporosis

 How common is osteoporosis?

-It is impossible to say precisely how many people in Germany are actually affected by osteoporosis and how many broken bones it causes.
+It is impossible to say precisely how many people in Germany actually have osteoporosis and how many broken bones it causes.

-A study by the Robert Koch Institute shows that 3 percent of men and 13 percent of women aged between 60 and 69 say they have been diagnosed with osteoporosis.
+In one large survey, around 10 percent of men and 20 percent of women aged 70 stated that they have been diagnosed with osteoporosis.

 How can osteoporosis be prevented?